ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

   {{% mefig "1908-01-06-batavia-daily-news-p4" "300" /%}}
 </div>

 Edward died "intestate", without a will, and until 02 August 1909, Emily and Hannah worked with their lawyer Fordyce Cobb to become official legal co-owners of the Mills Home and Mills Store.
 Emily followed her father's example and renamed the store *M. E. Mills*.
-When Hannah passed less than a decade later, Emily would inherit everything.
+When Hannah passed less than a decade later, Emily would inherit the home and store.

 Thanks to Gertrude Conant's personal recollections, we have a basic description of Emily's appearance and personality: